TheRealNulsenator/NetBard/knowledge.md

 - User clarified this is for MY context, not documentation

 ## Ongoing Work
+- ✅ SSH shell mode successfully implemented (2025-01-06)
+  - Fixed "Failed to open channel" error by using shell mode
+  - Refactored waitShellPrompt() using guard clauses
+  - Added automated discovery commands for network devices
-- Testing SSH connection with multiple commands
+- Current: SSH connection working reliably with multiple commands
-- Basic SSH functionality verified and working

 ## Critical Notes
-*Important warnings, gotchas, or user-specific requirements*
+- **Must maintain documentation**: User explicitly requires updating knowledge.md, code-style.md, and project-log.md throughout work
+- **SSH device limitation**: Some network devices only allow one channel per session - use shell mode for multiple commands

 ---
-*Last Updated: 2025-01-05 - This file preserves Claude's working context for the Cartographer project*
+*Last Updated: 2025-01-06 - This file preserves Claude's working context for the Cartographer project*